Collections

 Rules:

-- Omitting an operation falls back to database role/permission checks
+- Omitting an operation falls back to the database role/permission system.

 Hooks

 Hooks let you run custom logic at specific points in a document's lifecycle.
-Each hook property accepts an array of handler functions.
+Every hook property is an array of handlers - they run in array order and can modify the data flowing through (for before* hooks).

 |---|---|---|